da-luce/ece4760_final_project/webpage/index.md

 Analyze your results and discuss improvements.

 TODO: add more than just on mechanics!
-- Note that DMA and FIFO for uart was broke :/

 - Note that GPIO 15 would trigger 22 :/

 Our 2D LiDAR system achieved its primary goal of capturing rotational distance measurements using a Raspberry Pi Pico, a ToF sensor, and a stepper motor.
 The implementation was successful in demonstrating the core functionality of a low-cost scanning system capable of mapping its surroundings in real-time.

-One of the most significant engineering challenges we faced was the mechanical assembly, particularly the issue of wire entanglement during rotation.
+One of the most significant challenges we faced was the mechanical assembly, particularly the issue of wire entanglement during rotation.
 By designing the system to sweep back and forth over 360°, we avoided the need for an expensive slip ring while still maintaining full angular coverage.
-However, this introduced complexity in cable management and occasional interference, even when using a flexible ribbon cable.
+However, this introduced complexity in cable management, even when using a flexible ribbon cable.
 A future improvement would be to mount the entire sensor on a rotating platform, isolating electronic components from moving parts and allowing a slip ring to only carry power and ground.

-The use of LEGOs as the structural framework provided a convenient and adaptable platform, but a custom 3D-printed or machined chassis would offer greater precision, durability, and compactness.
-Additionally, our zeroing mechanism using an optical interrupter worked well after incorporating debouncing, though it required careful alignment and tuning.
+The use of LEGOs as the structural framework provided a convenient and adaptable platform, but a custom 3D-printed chassis would offer better precision and compactness.
+Additionally, our zeroing mechanism using an optical interrupter worked well after incorporating debouncing, though it required careful alignment.
 Integrating a mechanical end-stop or magnetic encoder could provide a more robust and repeatable zeroing process.

 We also observed that the VL53L4CX sensor appears to be optimized more for high-accuracy measurements rather than performance in dynamic or high-speed environments like LiDAR scanning.
-While it delivers precise distance readings under static or slow-moving conditions, its update rate and timing constraints limited how fast we could reliably rotate the sensor and still obtain accurate readings.
+While it delivers precise distance readings under static or slow-moving conditions, its update rate limited how fast we could reliably rotate the sensor and still obtain accurate readings.
 A sensor designed specifically for fast time-of-flight sampling in motion could significantly improve the responsiveness and resolution of our system.

 Similarly, the small 28BYJ-48 stepper motor, while cost-effective and easy to control, imposed limitations on scan speed and torque.
 Its relatively low speed made high-resolution scans time-consuming, and its low torque occasionally caused missed steps or jitter.
 Replacing it with a larger stepper motor or even a continuous-rotation servo could drastically improve angular velocity and positional stability, enabling smoother and faster scans.
-A motor with built-in position feedback (like a servo or closed-loop stepper) would further enhance precision and eliminate the need for separate zeroing hardware.
+A motor with built-in position feedback (like a servo with closed loop feedback) would further enhance precision and eliminate the need for separate zeroing hardware.

+On the software side, we tried to optimize UART communication between the Arduino Due and the RP2040 by using DMA and FIFO to process our 4-byte measurement packets efficiently.
+However, we encountered a hardware limitation: although the RP2040 UART features a 32-byte RX FIFO, it lacks support for triggering interrupts based on FIFO fill level.
+Instead, the UART only generates interrupts for each individual received byte.
+This constraint, as observed by this [community forum discussion](https://forums.raspberrypi.com/viewtopic.php?t=337698), limited our ability to batch UART reads and necessitated a byte-by-byte interrupt handler.
+Despite this inefficiency, the LiDAR still functioned perfectly fine with the slow update rate of the ToF sensor.

+On the hardware side, we encountered an anomaly where grounding GPIO 15 also caused GPIO 22 to read low, even though they were configured as independent inputs (while setting up input buttons with internal pull-up resistors).
+Scope measurements confirmed that grounding GPIO 15 unintentionally pulled GPIO 22 low as well (but not vice versa!).
+This pointed to a short or PCB fault on the Pico board.
+Reassigning the input from GPIO 22 to GPIO 26 resolved the issue, confirming that the problem was hardware-related rather than due to software misconfiguration.

 Overall, our project demonstrated a functional and extensible LiDAR system that could serve as the foundation for further development, including real-time mapping, obstacle detection, or autonomous navigation.
 With minor refinements in mechanical design and electrical isolation, the system's performance, accuracy, and reliability could be significantly improved.

 ## Appendix A: Permissions

-The group does not approve this report for inclusion on the course website.
+The group approves this report for inclusion on the course website.

-The group does not approve the video for inclusion on the course YouTube channel.
+The group approves the video for inclusion on the course YouTube channel.

 © 2025 Mac Marsh (mpm297) ∙ Dalton Luce (dcl252) ∙ Arnav Muthiayen (am2589) — Cornell University